Surveys for Continuous Improvement

 Likert Scale Team Survey

-Survey Results can be reviewed and actions determined to address areas in most need of attention.
+Survey Results can give an organization a comprehensive view of their strengths and weaknesses.
+Actions can then be determined to address areas in most need of attention.

 Survey Results